rvk2k2/textutils/README.md

 # weatherAPP
 This is my first Git repository
 <br>

-Author - Rahul V Kotian`
+Author - Rahul V Kotian(some changes)